 How long do I have to invest?

-If you don't need your super straight away, you have more time to ride out the highs and lows of growth investments.
+If you're unlikely to need your super in the near future, you have more time to ride out the highs and lows of growth investments.

 Your investment time-frame is the amount of time you expect your money to be invested.
 Generally, the longer the time-frame, the higher the level of risk you may tolerate.
 This means short-term fluctuations in investment markets may not necessarily have a large impact over time.